Agoric/documentation/main/getting-started/intro-zoe.md

 </td>
 </tr>
 <tr>
 <td colspan="2">At this point, everything is installed and set up and you’ve got a contract instance.
-The following rows covers what happens to offers in a contract instance.
+The following rows cover what happens to offers in a contract instance.
 </td>
 <tr>
 <tr>